JuanAngel4/OT-Detection-of-objets-VIS-NIR-using-ML-in-Colombia/README.md

 This repository contains the full development of a research project focused on evaluating **cross-domain spectral compatibility between VIS–NIR datasets** and implementing **unsupervised land-cover classification** using aerial imagery captured by UAVs.
 The study integrates physical principles of optical sensing, computer vision techniques, and machine learning methods applied to environmental scenarios in Colombia.

+(_*In docs you can find the draft, scientific paper and a poster that sumarized all  the study and the results*_)
 ---

 ## Overview